JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 ### Timeseries surrogates

 As expected from [Critical Slowing Down](@ref approaches), an increase of the AR1-regression coefficient can be observed.
-Although eyeballing the time series might already be suggestive, we want a rigorous framework for testing for significance.
+Although eyeballing the timeseries might already be suggestive, we want a rigorous framework for testing for significance.

 In TransitionsIdentifiers.jl we perform significance testing using the method of timeseries surrogates and the [TimeseriesSurrogates.jl](https://github.com/JuliaDynamics/TimeseriesSurrogates.jl) Julia package.
 This has the added benefits of flexibility in choosing the surrogate generation method, reproducibility, and automation.
 Note that `TimeseriesSurrogates` is re-exported by `TransitionIndicators`, so that you don't have to `using` both of them.